faucetsdn/faucet/docs/tutorials/acls.rst

 Faucet ACLs are made up of lists of rules.
 The order of the rules in the list denote the priority with the first rules being highest and last lowest.
+The first rule that matches a packet, will set the actions for the packet.
 Each of these lists has a name (e.g. 'block-ping'), and can be used on multiple port or VLAN 'acls_in' fields.
 Again these are applied in order so all of 'block-ping' rules will be higher than 'allow-all'.